 Professionalism in the Industry

 A home is the most significant purchase most Alabamians will ever make.
 While the prospect of a new home or property is exciting, navigating the process can be intimidating.
 Real estate professionals are trusted advisors to consumers pursuing home or property ownership.
 In this role, they have the responsibility to act professionally and ethically on behalf of the consumer.

-Alabama REALTORS® support increased levels of professionalism in the real estate industry.
-Alabama REALTORS® advocate for legislation and regulatory guidelines that benefit both the real estate industry and the consumer.
-Alabama REALTORS® support high standards for acquiring and maintaining a real estate and broker’s license by the Alabama Real Estate Commission for the protection of the consumer.
+Alabama REALTORS® supports increased levels of professionalism in the real estate industry.
+Alabama REALTORS® advocates for legislation and regulatory guidelines that benefit both the real estate industry and the consumer.
+Alabama REALTORS® supports high standards for acquiring and maintaining a real estate and broker’s license by the Alabama Real Estate Commission for the protection of the consumer.

 Tax reform has been considered by Alabama legislators and other government officials since the 2015 Legislative Session during which SB 409, a “flat tax” bill, was filed with 20 Senate co-sponsors.
 This bill would have eliminated the state Mortgage Interest Deduction (MID).
 Tax reform bills have once again been filed for the 2020 session.
 We must remain vigilant for threats to real estate and efforts to balance requests for additional revenue on the backs of real estate professionals and/or property owners through increases in taxes/fees or removal of real estate-friendly tax deductions or incentives in the tax code.